zerasul/mdbook_en/13Scroll/scroll.md

         FALSE,FALSE,ind),0,0,TRUE,CPU);
 ```

-After having drawn both backgrounds, the only thing left to do is to perform the scrolling; so we will set the Scroll mode.
+After having drawn both backgrounds, the only thing left to do is to perform the scrolling; so we'll set the Scroll mode.

 ```c
 VDP_setScrollingMode(